61% of men and 51% of women experience a traumatic event.

-Common examples include a car accident, exposure to violence, medical trauma, and natural disasters.
+Common examples include car accidents, violence exposure, medical trauma, and natural disasters.

 Parenting following a traumatic event is a challenge.

-You want to tell your child that everything is okay while not minimizing the severity of the event.
+You want to tell your child that everything is okay while not minimizing the event’s severity.

 Here’s everything you need to know about parenting after trauma.